 Author, trainer, and learning and development expert David Rivers has over 20 years experience helping government, hi-tech, and healthcare businesses increase their efficiency and productivity by integrating technology tools.
 With deep experience in Microsoft Office, elearning tools, and assorted productivity tools such as FrameMaker and RoboHelp, David is passionate about helping people improve their workflows to recover time in their schedules.
 His clients include Microsoft, Corel Corporation, Halogen Software, and the City of Ottawa.
 David is also a published book author on topics ranging from Photoshop to Acrobat and the Microsoft Digital Image Suite.

-Jess Stratton is a staff author and technology consultant who specializes in productivity software and mobile tech.
+Jess Stratton is a LinkedIn Learning staff author and tech consultant specializing in productivity and mobile.

 For over 10 years, Jess Stratton has operated her own technology consulting business, creating and maintaining databases for both enterprise and small-to-medium businesses, building websites, setting up networks, and coaching teams, employees, and individuals to harness the latest desktop and mobile technology for increased productivity.
 Jess is now a full-time staff author at lynda.com, in addition to being a regular and regarded presenter at Lotus Notes conferences and a contributing author for several industry print and web magazines, textbooks, podcasts, webcasts, and other popular sites, including Lifehacker.com.
 You can find Jess on her website at www.solacelearning.com or follow her on Twitter @NerdGirlJess.